Sontsevolosa/animation-my-name/README.md

-# animation-my-name
+# Funny small project
-Animation of my name
+Animation of my name written on JavaScript